-The implications of COVID-19 for girls and women is undeniable.
+The implications of COVID-19 for girls and women are undeniable.

 During this period, they are more likely to suffer gender-based violence and reduced access to health services.
 Among marginalized girls, girls with disabilities run an even higher risk of isolation, health and safety issues and barriers in accessing information and justice.